 Abstract

 Gene-gene and gene-protein hidden regulatory relationships form a gene regulatory network (GRN) that controls the cellular response to changes in the environment.
 A number of inference methods to reverse engineer the original network from large-scale expression data has recently been developed.
 However, the absence of ground-truth networks when evaluating the performance makes realistic simulations necessary.
 One aspect of this is that local network motif analysis of real GRNs indicates that the feed-forward loop (FFL), is significantly enriched.
-To simulate this properly, we developed a novel motif-based preferential attachment algorithm, FFLatt, which outperformed the subnetwork-selection approach implemented in the popular GeneNetWeaver network generation tool in reproducing the FFL motif occurrence observed in literature-based biological networks.
+To simulate this properly, we developed a novel motif-based preferential attachment algorithm, FFLatt, which outperformed the popular GeneNetWeaver network generation tool in reproducing the FFL motif occurrence observed in literature-based biological networks.
 It also preserves important topological properties such as scale-free distribution, sparsity, and average in/out-degree per node.
 We conclude that FFLatt is well-suited as a network generation module of a data generation framework with the aim to serve for fair and robust performance evaluation of network inference methods.

 Keywords: network biology, gene regulatory networks, gene-gene interaction, network motif structure, network generation, network simulation, benchmarking